 US Holocaust Museum seeks funds to preserve war diaries

-There are 2 comments on the WKOW-TV story from 10 hrs ago, titled US Holocaust Museum seeks funds to preserve war diaries.
-In it, WKOW-TV reports that:
+There are 2 comments on the Indiana's NewsCenter story from Sunday Jun 11, titled US Holocaust Museum seeks funds to preserve war diaries.
+In it, Indiana's NewsCenter reports that:

 The U.S. Holocaust Memorial Museum is launching its first... .
 The travel document of Joseph Stripounsky, who was 17 when he fled Belgium with his family, is shown at the Holocaust Memorial Museum in Washington, Wednesday, June 7, 2017.